Lattice QCD estimates of thermal photon production from the QGP

 \section{Thermal photon rate and Spectral function}

-In a thermalized plasma at temperature $T$, the thermal photon production rate is defined as the number of photons radiated from the plasma per unit time and per unit volume.
-To leading order in the QED coupling $\alpha_{\rm em}$, this rate can be calculated as
+In a thermalized plasma at temperature $T$, the photon production rate is defined as the number of photons radiated from the plasma per unit time and per unit volume.
+We consider the thermal photon production rate due to $N_f=3$ degenerated quark flavors, whose total electromagnetic current that couples to the photon is given by $e \sum_{f} Q_{f} \bar \psi_{f} \gamma^{\mu} \psi_{f}$\,, where $Q_f$ is the quark charge fraction and $\psi_{f}$ is the quark field of flavor $f$.
+If we consider the case $N_f = 3$ where $f = {u,d,s}$, then $\sum_{f} Q_f=0$ and $\sum_{f} Q_{f}^2=\frac{2}{3}$.
+Under these conditions, the disconnected\footnote{In terms of the $\alpha_s$-expansion, the disconnected contribution only starts at ${\cal O}(\alpha_s^3)$~\cite{Baikov:2012zn}.} quark contribution vanishes exactly and therefore to leading order in the QED coupling $\alpha_{\rm em}$, this rate can be calculated as